spring-attic/spring-security-oauth/docs/oauth2.md

 * `id`: The id of the resource.
 The id is only used by the client to lookup the resource; it's never used in the OAuth protocol.
 It's also used as the id of the bean.
 * `type`: The type (i.e. "grant type") of the resource.
 This is used to specify how an access token is to be obtained for this resource.
 Valid values include "authorization\_code", "password", and "assertion".
 Default value is "authorization\_code".
 * `client-id`: The OAuth client id.
-This is the id by with the OAuth provider is to identify your client.
+This is the id by which the OAuth provider identifies your client.
 * `client-secret`: The secret associated with the resource.
-By default, no secret will be supplied for access to the resource.
+By default, no secret is empty.
 * `access-token-uri`: The URI of the provider OAuth endpoint that provides the access token.
 * `user-authorization-uri`: The uri to which the user will be redirected if the user is ever needed to authorize access to the resource.
 Note that this is not always required, depending on which OAuth 2 profiles are supported.
-* `scope`: Comma-separted list of string specifying the scope of the access to the resource.
+* `scope`: Comma-separted list of strings specifying the scope of the access to the resource.
 By default, no scope will be specified.
 * `client-authentication-scheme`: The scheme used by your client to authenticate to the access token endpoint.
 Suggested values: "http\_basic" and "form".
 Default: "http\_basic".
 See section 2.1 of the OAuth 2 spec.

 ### Client Configuration